 Remote programming allows the technician to access the system database from a remote location for the purpose of making changes to the customer data.
-Installation Tool is the proprietary programming application used to access and manipulate the database.
-The Installation Tool program connects to the system via LAN connection to the MP20S.
-The embedded voicemail system is programmed remotely using Internet Explorer 6.0 or higher to access the embedded Web Management application.
+Installation Tool and Device Manager are proprietary programming applications used to access and manipulate the database.
+The Installation Tool program connects to the system via LAN connection to the MP20.
+The Device Manager program is available in two versions: Embedded version, which resides on the phone system processor card, or Client version, which resides on the technician's PC.